 - 1 cup organic kale, chopped

 - 2 tsp coriander

 - 1/4 tsp sea salt

 - 1 Tbsp olive oil

 - 1/3 cup raisins, whisked with olive oil to prevent sticking

 - sweetener of your choice (optional)

-- Cook quinoa on stovetop using directions listed on package: Cook 1 cup of dry quinoa with 2 cups of College Inn broth.
+- Cook quinoa on the stovetop using directions listed on the package: Cook 1 cup of dry quinoa with 2 cups of College Inn broth.
 Bring quinoa and broth to a boil.
 Once boiling, turn to low and cover.
 Let cook for 10-15 minutes.
 Once finished fluff with a fork.

 - While quinoa is cooking wash and chop the vegetables to save time.
 For the cauliflower, wash and chop into small florets.
-Place in food processor to finely chop.
+Place in a food processor to finely chop.
 Once finished place in microwave-safe bowl and cover with saran-type wrap.
 Microwave for 3-4 minutes.